malenehj/MLOps_g22_2024/reports/README.md

 >
 > Answer:

-Group member 1 used $3.37, group member 2 used $2.62 .
-In total, $5.99 credits were spent during development.
+Group member 1 used $3.37, group member 2 used $2.62, grupe member 4 used 50.
+In total, $55.99 credits were spent during development.
 The service costing most was cloud storage.
 If we had had more success with training our model on a VM Instance using the Compute Engine, this would likely have been more expensive.

 ## Overall discussion of project